-Days having at least one of the following criteria will include a two-station fire response (in addition to an EMS response) to ground-cover fires (brush, field, woods), as opposed to a standard one-station fire response: Department of Forestry Classification Level III, IV, or V and National Weather Service Red Flag Warning.
+Days having at least one of the following criteria will include a two-station fire response to ground-cover fires (brush, field, woods), as opposed to a standard one-station fire response: Department of Forestry Classification Level III, IV, or V and National Weather Service Red Flag Warning.
 Additional resources such as Department of Forestry and other Fire/EMS stations will be dispatched as directed by field personnel.
 The modified dispatch criteria (two fire station alert) will remain effective until midnight or in the case of a Red Flag Warning until the warning expires; unless otherwise advised by ESVA 9-1-1 supervisory staff.